[Last updated July 8, 2025]

 When do required minimum distributions start?

-Required minimum distributions begin in the calendar year you reach RMD age (73).
-The deadline for RMDs is usually December 31, but for the first RMD year only, the IRS allows you to take your first one by April 1 of the following year.
-For those who turn 73 in 2024, the required minimum distribution for 2024 must be taken by April 1, 2025, if it hasn’t been taken already.
+Required minimum distributions begin in the calendar year you reach RMD age.
+The deadline for RMDs is usually December 31, but for your first RMD only, the IRS allows you to delay the withdrawal until April 1 of the following year.
+For those who turn 73 in 2025, the required minimum distribution for 2025 must be taken by April 1, 2026, if it hasn’t been taken already.

 Since RMD withdrawals are taxed as income, taking two in the same calendar year could push you into a higher tax bracket, resulting in a higher tax rate on the same total withdrawal amount, simply due to timing.